 How is primary hyperparathyroidism treated?

-Specific treatment for primary hyperparathyroidism will be determined by your doctor based on:
+Specific treatment for primary hyperparathyroidism will be decided by your healthcare

 - Your age, overall health, and medical history